pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

 research into our tidy little boxes.
 Ideas were discussed freely, and flowed from one domain to another.
 Openness and a desire to find truth characterized this age.
 The sharing of knowledge was more important than feeding the ego.
-Members of the Republic wrote back and forth to each other, describing in detail the most recent thoughts, conveying the results of the latest experiments, and hunches.[^franklin] This correspondence proceeded in a very piecemeal, informal fashion.
+Citizens of the Republic wrote back and forth to each other, describing in detail the most recent thoughts, conveying the results of the latest experiments, and hunches.[^franklin] This correspondence proceeded in a very piecemeal, informal fashion.